JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ## Polygons

-Use `poly()` to draw lines connecting the points or just fill the area:
+Use `poly()` to draw lines connecting the points and/or just fill the area:

 ```@example
 using Luxor # hide